-Trialled in New Zealand, Ohio and New York with positive results in controlling Botrytis, Sclerotinia, leaf mould, and suggestions on other diseases like black mould, Phoma rot and anthracnose.
+Trialled in New Zealand, Ohio and New York with results in controlling Botrytis, Sclerotinia, leaf mould, and suggestions on other diseases like black mould, Phoma rot and anthracnose.

 AMOUR-Zen® was trialled as a protective.
 There was no disease symptoms but weather conditions were suitable for Botrytis.
 Application was made on a plot in Turkey.
 10 days after, Botrytis disease was observed along with Powdery Mildew.
 2 applications were made a protective and a curative.
 15 days after application, there was no new disease observation.